traderjoe-xyz/joe-docs/docs/SDK/addLiquidity.md

   { gasLimit: calculateGasMargin(estimatedGas) }
 )
 ```
-Note that the above requires you to have initialized a `tokenContract: Contract` using the token address and the ERC20 ABI.
+Note that the above requires you to have initialized `tokenContract: Contract` using the token address and the ERC20 ABI.
 Repeat this procedure twice: once for USDC and once for USDC.e

 ## 3. Initialize user inputs
 ```js